aportno/java-network-programming-harold/README.md

 There are several layer models, each organized to fit the needs of a particular kind of network.
 This book uses the standard TCP/IP four-layer model appropriate for the Internet.
 In this model, applications like Firefox and Warcraft run in the application layer and talk only to the transport layer (TCP or UDP).
 The transport layer talks only to the application layer and the Internet layer (IP).
-The Internet layer in turn talks only to the host-to-network layer and the transport layer, never directly to the application layer.
+The Internet layer in turn talks only to the host-to-network (Ethernet, WiFi, LTE) layer and the transport layer, never directly to the application layer.

 The host-to-network layer moves the data across the wires, fiber-optic cables, or other medium to the host-to-network layer on the remote system, which then moves the data up the layers to the application on the remote system.